 GBOT Interactive Tools for Tracking Gaia

 The Field-of-View Maker is available here.

 GUMS - Gaia Universe Model Snapshot / GOG - Gaia Object Generator

-GUMS-18 is the 18th version of the Gaia Universe Model Snapshot, a simulation of the expected contents of the Gaia catalogue produced at the MareNostrum supercomputer.
-The data is available from OBSPM and is described here ("Astronomy and Astrophysics" and here (XL-028).
+GUMS-20 is the 20th version of the Gaia Universe Model Snapshot, a simulation of the expected contents of the Gaia catalogue produced at the MareNostrum supercomputer.
+It is available within Gaia EDR3 directly through the Gaia Archive (table "gaiaedr3.gaia_universe_model") together with GOG-20 (the Gaia Object Generator, which applies the Gaia instrument modelling and DPAC processing performance simulations on GUMS, table "gaiaedr3.gaia_source_simulation").
+See the online documentation (https://gea.esac.esa.int/archive/documentation/GEDR3/Data_processing/chap_simulated/).